-If "Yes" is checked for this question, file FinCEN Form 114 electronically by June 30, 2015, with the Department of the Treasury using FinCEN's BSA E-Filing System.
+If "Yes" is checked for this question, file FinCEN Form 114 electronically with the Department of the Treasury using FinCEN's BSA E-Filing System.
 Because FinCEN Form 114 is not a tax form, do not file it with Form 1120-POL.